 4. Windows CHKDSK Tool

-Windows CHKDSK Tool is a built-in Windows tool that will scan your disk to find system errors and bad sectors and show if there are any problems with your hard disk.
-It will both scan and fix problems it can fix and will let you know if there is a bigger problem that it can’t fix.
-You can use this tool to both check hard disk health and fix bad sectors and errors if possible.
+The Windows CHKDSK tool is a built-in Windows tool that will scan your disk to find system errors and bad sectors.
+It also helps check hard disk health by showing you any errors.
+It’ll both scan and fix problems (if possible) and will let you know if there is a bigger problem that it can’t fix.
+You can use this tool to both check disk health and fix bad sectors and errors if possible.

-To use CHKDSK, right-click on the drive you would like to check for errors, select “Properties,” click on the “Tools” tab, then click on the “Check now” button.
+To use CHKDSK, open File Explorer, right-click on the drive you would like to check for errors, select “Properties,” and click on the “Tools” tab.
+Press “Check.”

 5. Use WMIC

 WMIC is a command-line interface that lets you perform many administrative tasks, including checking hard disk health.
-It uses the S.M.A.R.T (Self-Monitoring, Analysis and Reporting Technology) feature of hard disks to see status and provide a simple conclusion, like “OK,” “Pred Fail,” etc. It is still a very basic command that offers very little information but is quick and a built-in feature of Windows.
+It uses the S.M.A.R.T.
+(Self-Monitoring, Analysis and Reporting Technology) feature of hard disks to see the status and provide a simple conclusion, like “OK,” “Pred Fail,” etc. It is still a very basic command that offers very little information but is a quick built-in feature of Windows.

 To check a hard disk with WMIC, press the Win + R buttons to open the Run dialog.
 Type

 cmd and click “OK” to open the Windows command prompt.

 and hit Enter.
 When the WMI interface is ready, type: